 To protect privacy, results only display after entering a passcode.
 Results appear beside relevant next steps like estimating due date and scheduling doctor’s appointments or fertility tips and cycle tracking, depending.

-The smart test will cost $15-$22 (companion app access is free), versus around $10 for a pair of analog sticks.
+First Response Pregnancy Pro Digital Test & App will cost $15-$22 (companion app access is free), versus around $10 for a pair of analog sticks.
 A slightly higher price, but a small one to pay for the possibility that one of your friends will try peeing on their phone after hearing about your futuristic bluetooth pregnancy test.